egumasa/engagement-annotation-project/docs/5_supplementary_tags/index.md

 | Exemplifying | Signal illustrations/examples in the text                  | `for example`, `to illustrate`, `e.g.`,                     |
 | Justifying   | Signal persuasion through justification or substantiation. | `because of X`, `due to X`, `therefore`                     |
 | Other causal | Signal Purposes and Result                                 | `as a result`, `for that purpose`, `in order to X`          |

+{: .tips}
+> Justifying is equivalent to JUSTIFY tag in the version 1.
+The reason for this change is based on the observation that `JUSTIFY` can co-occur with `MONOGLOSS`, which suggests the distinct roles of justification.

 Note: * in the table shows that the item's function needs to be carefully examined in the immediate context.